Start Printed Page 43780

-Completed applications should reach the U.S. Coast Guard on or before July 29, 2019.
+Completed applications should be submitted to the U.S. Coast Guard on or before November 20, 2017.

-Applicants should send a cover letter expressing interest in an appointment to the Commercial Fishing Safety Advisory Committee and a resume detailing the applicant's experience.
-We will not accept a biography.
-Incomplete applications will not be considered.
-The cover letter and/or resume should include the following:
+Applicants should send a cover letter expressing interest in an appointment to the Commercial Fishing Safety Advisory Committee that also identifies which membership category the applicant is applying under, along with a resume detailing the applicant's experience via one of the following methods:

-Subject line: The Commercial Fishing Safety Advisory Committee (preferred).
+Subject line: The Commercial Fishing Safety Advisory Committee.

 Start Further Info